 About Our Research

 We study early mammalian developmental biology using mice as an experimental system.
-In particular, we investigate molecular mechanisms of male and female gametogenesis with a focus on maternal factors that promote folliculogenesis, ensure fertilization and promote the transition from egg to early embryo.
+In particular, we investigate molecular mechanisms of male and female gametogenesis with a focus on factors that promote production of mature gametes to ensure fertilization and pre-implantation embryogenesis.

 Our investigations begin with the preparation of the sperm and egg in the testis and ovary, respectively, and include the molecular biology of gamete recognition that results in taxon-specific fertilization, the post-fertilization block to polyspermy, and the activation of the embryonic genome that ensures successful onset of mammalian development.